opensearch-project/documentation-website/_search-plugins/ltr/core-concepts.md

 well.
-Metrics such as [NDCG](https://en.wikipedia.org/wiki/Discounted_cumulative_gain) and [ERR](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.157.4509&rep=rep1&type=pdf) evaluate a query's actual ordering vs the ideal judgement list.
+Metrics such as [NDCG](https://en.wikipedia.org/wiki/Discounted_cumulative_gain) and [ERR](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.157.4509&rep=rep1&type=pdf) evaluate a query's actual ordering compared to the ideal judgement list.

 Our ranking function *f* needs to rank search results as close as possible to our judgement lists.
 We want to maximize quality